Sesil Karatantcheva: 2016

 The new season began with a disappointment at Brisbane, where she lost in the first round of the qualifying draw.
 She played at Sydney, starting once again from the qualifications, defeating Yaroslava Shvedova (after taking a 4–1 lead in the first set and her opponent retiring) in the first round, but then succumbing in straight sets to Magdaléna Rybáriková.
-At the qualifying competition for the Australian Open Karatantcheva was seeded fourth.
-However, she was unable to pass the first hurdle, being defeated 6–2, 6–0 by American Jessica Pegula.
+In the qualifying for the Australian Open, Karatantcheva was seeded fourth.
+However, she was unable to pass the first hurdle, being defeated 6–2, 6–0 by Jessica Pegula.
 Karatantcheva did not manage to reach the main draw of the 2016 French Open, losing to Maryna Zanevska in three sets after taking the first one in the second round of qualifying, for which she was not among the seeds.
 Her downturn in fortunes continued in Wimbledon, where she suffered elimination in the first round of the qualifying competition at the hands of Shérazad Reix in a hard-fought match that was decided in three sets.
-At the qualifying competition for the US Open, Karatantcheva posted a win in three sets against Rebecca Šramková in the first round, but was then defeated by Elise Mertens in another three-setter match.
+In the qualifying draw for the US Open, Karatantcheva posted a win in three sets against Rebecca Šramková in the first round, but was then defeated by Elise Mertens in another three-setter.

 2017

-Karatantcheva did not get past the first hurdle at the qualifying tournament for the Australian Open, being on the receiving end of a 6–3, 6–2 defeat by Anna Blinkova.
+Karatantcheva did not get past the first hurdle in the qualifying for the Australian Open, being on the receiving end of a 6–3, 6–2 defeat by Anna Blinkova.
 After not participating in the qualifying competitions for the French Open and Wimbledon, in late August 2017 she entered the one for the US Open, where she convincingly defeated Arantxa Rus in the first round, but then lost in a dramatic three-setter match (that was decided by a tiebreak) against American Claire Liu.
 In September 2017, Karatantcheva won the title at the Red Rock Pro Open in Las Vegas, defeating compatriot Elitsa Kostova in the final by a score of 6–4, 4–6, 7–5.

 2018

 Karatantcheva played in the qualifying of the Australian Open, but had to exit in the first round losing 5–7, 6–3, 5–7 to Irina Bara.
-She was also eliminated in the earliest possible stage of the qualifying draw for the French Open, being on the receiving end of a 1–6, 6–2, 2–6 loss against Ons Jabeur.
+She was also eliminated in the earliest possible stage of the qualifying draw for the French Open, being on the receiving end of a three-set-loss against Ons Jabeur.
 The negative trend continued in her first qualifying match for Wimbledon, in which she emerged second best to Mayo Hibi by a score of 6–1, 3–6, 1–6.
 The qualifying event for the US Open saw a repeat of her previous performances, as Karatantcheva did not get past the first round, being defeated 6–3, 2–6, 6–4 by Italian Martina Trevisan.

 2019

 Karatantcheva entered the Australian Open qualifying, taking the first set against American Asia Muhammad, but eventually lost the other two.
-Her luck didn't change in the qualifying draw for Wimbledon when she was defeated in straight sets by Romanian Elena-Gabriela Ruse.
-This has been her last tournament to date.
+Her luck didn't change in the qualifying draw for Wimbledon when she was defeated in straight sets by Romanian Elena-Gabriela Ruse, at her last tournament for years.